celinehoang177/Film_Recommender/README.md

 To fetch these data, I utilized the TMDB API at https://www.themoviedb.org/documentation/api.
 Additionally, I performed web scraping using `beautifulsoup4` to extract user reviews from IMDb and conduct sentiment analysis on them.

 In the data manipulation and preprocessing stages, I employed `pandas` and `numpy` to prepare the datasets.
-I've also developed machine learning pipelines, employing `CountVectorizer` and `cosine_similarity`, to process text and compute cosine similarity.
+I've also developed machine learning pipelines, employing `Collaborative Filtering`, `CountVectorizer` and `cosine_similarity`, to process text and compute cosine similarity.
 Furthermore, my sentiment analysis model, stored in `nlp_model.pkl`, helps categorize user reviews as positive or negative.

 ## Getting Started